wadmiraal/wadmiraal.net/src/_posts/2014-01-20-thoughts-of-a-living-drupal-themer.markdown

 You will probably end up writing a little more CSS than you usually do, but on the other hand your theme is becoming much more portable and lean.
 You will reduce code duplication dramatically (remember having one `node.tpl.php` file per node type?
 How much of each of these were actually 100% unique?)
 This will be even more obvious if you use a CSS preprocessor like SASS.

 ## Give it a spin
 It's really worth a try.
 Only create a template when you really have to (which, of course, will happen) and your CSS begins to look way too hacky.
-I might post an example one of these days &mdash; if I find the time.
+I might post an example one of these days&thinsp;&mdash;&thinsp;if I find the time.